 Figure 4 shows a cross-section of the transect scan, defined by the vertical plane spanned by WS3 and WS5.
 The transect scan (blue dots) followed the terrain profile (grey area) at 125-m agl.
-The scan is measured synchronously by WS2 and WS4 at 85 equally distributed points 50-m apart, starting at the north ridge (location of VM1, light blue markers) and ends at the top
+The scan is measured synchronously by WS2 and WS4 at 85 equally spaced points 50-m apart, starting at the north ridge (location of VM1, light blue markers) and ends at the top of the Alaiz mountain, where it met the westernmost point of the south ridge scan.
+Two overlapping RHIs with opening angles of $15^{\circ}$ and $20^{\circ}$ , respectively, extend the scan curve upward.
+See table A1 for further details of these RHI scans.

 All RHIs had a range of 5 km, but valid measurements are dependent on data filtering criteria that disregard regions e.g. with low clouds and fog, especially near the Alaiz mountain ridge.
 Measurements from some meteorological masts are here used to explain flow patterns measured by the RHIs.
-Hence, the positions of M3, M7, M2 and MP5 were projected onto the transect plane as reference (black dots).
+Hence, the positions of M3, M5, M2 and MP5 were projected onto the transect plane as reference (black dots).

 Figure 4.
 Transect scan on the vertical plane spanned by WS3 and WS5 (yellow squares).
 Shaded areas represent the superimposed RHI scans after a hard target filtering.
 The blue dots show the transect scan measured by WS2 and WS4 (out of the plane).
-The black dots indicate the positions of the masts M3, M7, M2 and MP5 when projected onto the transect's plane.
+The black dots indicate the positions of the masts M3, M5, M2 and MP5 when projected onto the transect's plane.

-Each RHI scan in figure 4 took $\approx 30$ s, so we ensemble-average 20 scans per 10-min period, computed twice every hour.
+Each RHI scan in figure 4 took $\approx$ 30 s, so we ensemble-average 20 scans per 10-min period, computed twice every hour.
 Before averaging a scan, two noise filters are applied: i) a hard target filter, which finds range gates with carrier-to-noise ratio (CNR) larger or equal to 5 dB and removes all range gates beyond this point (see figure 4) and ii) the variation of the radial velocity $v_r$ between consecutive range gates along each line-of-sight (LOS) is estimated to filter out values larger than 1.5 ms-1.

 This multi-lidar scanning patterns provided 2D and 3D wind reconstruction over the ridge scans (red lines) and transect scan (blue line), respectively.
 The combined Z-shaped transect (figure 3) had a length of 10 km and is a unique feature of this experiment.
-Additionally, after the IOP all systems performed a one-month campaign staring at M7's 80-m 3D sonic storing

-15 in addition to the wind speeds also the raw Doppler spectra.
+Additionally, after the IOP all systems performed a one-month campaign aiming at M7's 80-m 3D sonic and storing, in addition to the wind speeds, the raw Doppler spectra.
 The Z-shaped transect's UTM coordinates can be found in the Supplement.